andorp/IdrisExtSTGCodegen/talks/bob2021/custom-backend.rst

 the types that are described by the CFType to the types that the function in the code snippet needs.

 Often there is a problem around Numeric Types and Strings in Idris.
 There is a design decision that has to be made here.
 There is no Float in Idris.
-From integers the 64Bits and arbitrary precision ones are supported, From Word8 to Word64 are supported.
-Also, String in Idris can not be Null.
+For integers the 64Bits and arbitrary precision ones are supported, For unsigned integers from Word8 to Word64 are supported.
+String in Idris can not be Null.
 The decision here is how to convert from these values to values of the functions written in the host language?
 Should the back-end convert values when precision is not adequate?
 Or should it stop the compilation if such discrepancy is detected?
 What should the compiler do with possible null String values?